scribal-io/scribal-io.github.io/_posts/2021-12-07-subscriptions-future.md

 title:  The Future of Subscriptions, Part Two
 ---

-*How subscriptions will change as ad-supported businesses embrace them*
+*How subscriptions will change as ad-supported businesses embrace them.*

 <!--excerpt-->